 Line 5d.
 Credit for prior year minimum tax.
 To figure the minimum tax credit and any carryforward of that credit, use Form 8827, Credit for Prior Year Minimum Tax-Corporations.
-Also see Form 8827 if any of the corporation's 2005 nonconventional source fuel credit or qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
+Also see Form 8827 if any of the corporation's 2006 qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
 See section 53(d).

 Line 5e.
 Bond credits.
-Enter the amount of any credit from Form 8860, Qualified Zone Academy Bond Credit. or from Form 8912.
-Credit for Clean Renewable Energy and Gulf Tax Credit Bonds, and check the applicable box.
+Enter the amount of any credit from Form 8860, Qualified Zone Academy Bond Credit, or from Form 8912, Credit for Clean Renewable Energy and Gulf Tax Credit Bonds.
+Check the applicable box(es) and include the amount of the credit in the total for line 5e.